JoseZalez/Houdini-scripts/OPENCL.md

 Before using any of these kernels, you will need to go to the bindings tab and add the different atributes you will be using.

+## IMPORTANT NOTE

+If you are copying a kernel from other person, the binding attributes MUST be in the exact order as they are imported in the kernel definition.

 ### Example of importing a index attribute and using to to modify the y parameter

 In the OpenCL bindings add the parameter P as an attribute with size 3.